 P6.
-Objects near the surface of the Earth accelerate toward the center of the Earth at 9.8 m/s.
+Objects near the surface of the Earth accelerate toward the center of the Earth at 9.8 m/s^2 .
 P7.
 The sun will rise tomorrow.

-P1-P3 state what Hume calls matters of fact.

-He claims that such assertions can be traced back to original impressions, and for these three propositions, Hume's claim seems plausible.
+Hume claims that P1-P3 all state matters of fact and can be traced back to original impressions.